CS-Swansea/cs-swansea.github.io/monday-reading-group.md

 ## Want to find a paper discussed in the group?

-Submit a bibtex entry to the [Google Docs](https://docs.google.com/document/d/1Vsq4Ydh7r4erkRaFyBGicZg4aqDIPMtlVV_lM6qmd2k/edit?usp=sharing)
+Submit a bibtex entry to the [Google Docs](https://docs.google.com/document/d/1Vsq4Ydh7r4erkRaFyBGicZg4aqDIPMtlVV_lM6qmd2k/edit?usp=sharing) file.

 	@phdthesis{bibTag,
 		title  = {The title of your paper},